-Selling, General and Administrative: The increase in selling, general and administrative costs was primarily a result of increased incentive compensation of \$8.9 million, increased stock-based compensation expense of \$3.5 million, increased discretionary marketing and event costs of \$1.7 million, increased franchise taxes of \$1.3 million, increased business travel expenses of \$1.1 million, increased third-party commissions of \$900,000, and increased facility and equipment maintenance costs of \$700,000.
-In addition, the Company incurred a one-time charge of approximately \$900,000 (\$500,000 of which was charged to Selling, General and Administrative expenses) related to the withdrawal from an existing employee benefit plan as a result of restructuring the Company's Japan subsidiaries.
-These increases were partially offset by decreased office lease expenses of \$800,000.
+Selling, General and Administrative: The increase in selling, general and administrative costs was primarily a result of the following:

+- Increased incentive compensation of \$8.9 million. - Increased stock-based compensation expense of \$3.5 million. - Increased discretionary marketing and event costs of \$1.7 million. - Increased franchise taxes of \$1.3 million. - Increased business travel expenses of \$1.1 million - Increased third-party commissions of \$900,000. - Increased facility and equipment maintenance costs of \$700,000. - Decreased office lease expenses of \$800,000. - A one-time charge of approximately \$900,000 (\$500,000 of which was charged to Selling, General and Administrative expenses) related to the withdrawal from an existing employee benefit plan as a result of restructuring the Company's Japan subsidiaries.